 If you’re looking to exchange foreign currency in Sydney, you’re spoiled for choice.
-As Australia’s largest city, Sydney has lots of exchange services to choose from – but it’s a good idea to shop around to make sure you’re getting good value for your money.
+As Australia’s largest city, Sydney has lots of exchange services to choose from — but shop around to make sure you’re getting good value for your money.
 Or even better, save time and order Australian dollars ahead of time and pick them up when you arrive.

 2. Travel Money Oz